 Being a parent is one of the greatest gifts that life has to offer.
 However, when a child develops health problems and requires extra medical attention, it can be one of the most trying and emotionally excruciating times any parent could experience.
 Luckily, there are options available to keep the child as healthy and comfortable as possible, even in the comfort of their own home with their parents right beside them every step of the way.
 Pediatric Home Healthcare has been a godsend for countless numbers of families, with compassionate and competent Private Duty Nurses easing the burden and worry, and providing exceptional and trusted care in the time when it’s needed most.

 If you’re a parent looking for pediatric services for your child, or a nurse looking for a different career setting, Pediatric Private Duty might be your perfect option.
 Harmony’s own Pediatric Nurse Case Manager, Ginger Townsend, has a lot of helpful information to provide on the topic!
-Read on to learn more, and discover 5 important things to know about this exceptional home health service!
+Read on to learn more, and discover a list of important things to know about this exceptional home health service!

 - It gives the clients and their parents or guardians the gifts of choice and freedom.